JabRef/user-documentation/en/DatabaseProperties.md

 # Database properties window

-Each database can have specific properties that can be modified through **File -&gt; Database Properties**).
+Each database can have specific properties that can be modified through **File -&gt; Database properties**) or by right clicking on the tab of the database and choosing "Database properties".
 These specific properties override the generic properties defined in **Options -&gt; Preferences**.

 The database-specific properties are stored in the database itself.